+We make sure that the appropriate statutory staff:child ratios are maintained in our setting to meet the needs of all children and ensure their safety.
+In Reception, we comply with the infant class size legislation and have at least 1 teacher per 30 children.
 We are a healthy school and our children under 5 receive free milk.
 All children have access to fresh water and free fruit from a Government scheme.
 Reception children who stay for lunch are eligible for free school meals or can choose to bring in a healthy packed lunch.
+Lunchboxes are monitored and parents will be politely remind about healthy contents if needed.
+We are a nut-free school, which also applies to hazelnut-chocolate spread.